Modelling Interactions in High-dimensional Data with Backtracking: Introduction

 The rest of the paper is organised as follows.
 In Section~\ref{sec:motivation} we describe an example which provides some motivation for our Backtracking method.
 In Section~\ref{sec:Backtrack_lasso} we develop our method in the context of the Lasso for the linear model.
-We build up to our final algorithm in stages, presenting the final version in Section~\ref{sec:final_alg}.
 In Section~\ref{sec:Extensions}, we describe how our method can be extended beyond the case of the Lasso for the linear model.
 In Section~\ref{sec:numerical} we report the results of some simulation experiments and real data analyses that demonstrate the effectiveness of Backtracking.
 Finally, in Section~\ref{sec:theory}, we present some theoretical results which aim to give a deeper understanding of the way in which Backtracking works.
 Proofs are collected in the appendix.